The King's Son and Messeria: Summary

 A king and queen are childless.
 One day, during a boat journey, a voice from the sea stops the boat and demands the queen give her what is under her girdle.
 The queen tosses a set of keys on her belt to the sea and the boat is freed to resume its journey.
 Back home, the queen discovers she is pregnant, to the king's contentment and her consternation, since she remembers what the Mermaid had demanded (to deliver what was under her girdle).
 She tells he king what had happened and he vows the Mermaid will not have their son.

 When the boy is twelve years old, he is riding near a beach with his cousins, when the prince's horse touches the water and suddenly both rider and mount vanish into the sea.
 The royal couple mourn for their missing child.
 Down in the water, the prince discovers he is under water and takes a path to a palace where the Mermaid lives, the ruler of the waves and the winds.
 The Mermaid welcomes the prince and says she is his new mistress.

 Thus, one day, the Mermaid gives the prince a yarn of black wool to be washed white and a white yarn to be washed black.
 After the Mermaid leaves, the prince tries to wash them, to no avail, when a fair damsel appears to him and promises to help him if he makes a vow to be faithful to her.
 He agrees to her terms, and the maiden, a princess named Messeria, summons a troop of creatures named Pysslings, in name of "her Lady Mother".
 The pysslings appear and perform the task for him.

 The Mermaid suspects the prince had contact with one of her daughters, but he feigns ignorance.
 Next, the woman orders him to separate a mixed heap of barley and wheat.
 After separating but a small portion, Messeria appears to him and makes the same offer.
 The prince reiterates his words and the damsel summons the Pysslings to fulfill the task for him.
-Thirdly, the Mermaid orders him to clean up her oxen stalls, which have not been washed in 20 years, hich must be done by morning.
+Thirdly, the Mermaid orders him to clean up her oxen stalls, which have not been washed in 20 years, which must be done by morning.
 Messeria and the prince exchange vows of faithfulness towards each other, and the girl again summons the pysslings to fulfill the task.
 After doing so, she explains the Mermaid will set a test for him.